Canadadry/pml/readme.md

 `param` : when using go template on top of the renderer you must specify a json parameter file `mode` : you have several mode to play with, but most of the time the default value should be what you're looking for

- - `lexer` : only apply lexer on the pml file.
-No templating possible.
-Used for debugging pml app
- - `parser` : convert the file into an ast.
-No templating possible.
-Used for debugging pml app
- - `render` : render a file without templateing
- - `template` : no rendering done just template apply.
-Resulting out is a pml file.
-Used for debugging pml app
- - `full` : default mode, apply template then rendre the output into a pdf file
+ - `direct` : default mode, apply template then rendre the output into a pdf file
  - `api` : launch a web server allow to render every pml file in the `in` folder, for template pass parmater with a `POST` request

- Why is there so many mode ?
-Because it is usefull when developping this tool.
-I will remove them when stable

 ## Example